How to Light your Stove

 However, before you light your stove for the first time there are a few tips we would like to share with you to make sure you’re using your fire safely, correctly and efficiently.
 Getting your fire lit perfectly is something that will come with practice, and as you become more familiar with your stove you will probably develop your own technique.

-It is also important to note that while we expect a fire to cause smoke, you should expect a little more smoke and some fumes from the stove the first time it is lit due to the paint curing, which is completely normal.
+It is also important to note that while we expect a fire to cause smoke, you should expect some fumes from the stove the first time it is lit due to the paint curing, which is completely normal.
 We would suggest opening a window and leaving the room for a while, and also starting with small fires for the first few times lighting the stove and gradually building up to regular use.

 To light your stove, you will need: